• Home

 Background Context

-To understand the vision behind this shift, we must look at the broader framework of government policy and urban planning.
+In order to figure out the vision driving this change we need to look to the wider government policy and urban planning.
 The government launched the Faster Adoption and Manufacturing of Electric Vehicles (FAME II) scheme to boost electric vehicle adoption in India through demand-side incentives, subsidies, and funding support for charging stations.
-In tandem, multiple states have rolled out their own EV policies, tailoring strategies based on regional mobility needs.
+Simultaneously, a plethora of states has implemented an EV policy in case regions have specific mobility requirements.

 Urban pilot projects in cities like Delhi, Ahmedabad, and Pune have already demonstrated the viability of electric mobility in India.
-These cities were among the first to experiment with electric buses, last-mile e-autos, and solar-powered charging hubs.
-Their success stories have laid the foundation for the current expansion to 44 cities.
+They are some of the cities having tried out e-buses, e-autos, and solar charging stations in the last mile.
+Their success stories have cast the way to the present ranging expansion of 44 cities.

 Environmental Impact

-This shift supports India’s goal of achieving net-zero emissions by 2070.
+This transition helps promote the Indian objective of net-zero by 2070.
 The transition toward electric vehicle adoption in India can eliminate millions of tons of CO₂ annually.
-This is especially critical in urban hotspots where air pollution has become a public health emergency.
+This is significant particularly in the hotspots in the urban areas where air pollution has been declared as a health setback.

-Cleaner air means healthier citizens.
-Studies show that reducing vehicular emissions can decrease respiratory issues, cardiovascular diseases, and premature deaths—especially among children and the elderly.
+Healthier citizens can only mean a cleaner air environment Research indicates that fewer emissions can also lower respiratory illnesses, heart diseases and early mortality particularly in children and the aged.
 Thus, electric mobility in India is not just a technological or economic issue; it is a public health intervention.

 Economic Implications